 There are strict regulations about what a debt collector can and cannot do in the United States.
 For example, the Fair Debt Collection Practices Act prevents the use of abusive or deceptive tactics to collect a debt.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

 - It is a violation of federal law for 11 Charter Communications to report inaccurate or incomplete information on your credit report.

-- Debt validation.
-Under the FDCPA, you have the right to validate a debt.
-Upon request, the collection agency reporting the information must prove to you, within 30 days, that the account is really your responsibility and the amount of money you owe is accurate.
+- You have a legal right to request debt validation on an alleged debt.
+Send the collection agency a debt validation letter.
+By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.
 This is usually done by sending a debt validation letter.

 - 11 Charter Communications may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- 11 Charter Communications must be honest about who they are and what they are trying to do.
+- 11 Charter Communications must be honest about who they are and what they are attempting to do.
 They must notify you that they are a collection agency both orally and in writing.

 - 11 Charter Communications cannot threaten to have you arrested, and they are not allowed to threaten to take legal action if they have no intention of doing so.

 More Tips on Dealing with 11 Charter Communications

 Avoid the phone.
 NEVER talk to a debt collector on the phone.
 The less they know about you, the better.
 If you are offered a “pay for delete” agreement, get it in writing.